luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

 Hello DepthAI users!

-In this guide, I assume you just got your OAK or OAK-D device and you want to give it a first try to explore what is possible with it and what you can achieve when working with it.
+In this guide, I assume you just got your OAK or OAK-D device and you want to give it the first try to explore what is possible with it and what you can achieve when working with it.

-- First, we will run DepthAI demo script, that will allow you to preview DepthAI functionalities.
+- First, we will run a DepthAI demo script, that will allow you to preview DepthAI functionalities.
-- Next, I will provide an explanation on what the script does and describe a basic terms used in DepthAI world
+- Next, I will explain what the script does and describe basic terms used in DepthAI world
-- Last, you will receive useful links to expand your knowledge further and check open-sourced use cases implementations, code examples and tutorials, that you can use as a starting point for your projects.
+- Last, you will receive useful links to expand your knowledge further and check open-sourced use-case implementations, code examples and tutorials, that you can use as a starting point for your projects.

-Let's start with device setup below
+Let's start with the device setup below

 Connect the DepthAI device
 ##########################

 After unboxing your DepthAI package, you will receive your device together with a USB-C cable (and a power supply if you ordered OAK-D)

-Make sure that the device is connected to your host (which can be PC or Raspberry Pi or other capable device) directly to USB port, or via powered USB hub.
+Make sure that the device is connected to your host (which can be a PC or Raspberry Pi or another capable device) directly to USB port, or via a powered USB hub.

 You can check if a new USB device was detected, which on Ubuntu you can do by running